Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 31 lectures and six 4-hour laboratory sessions

-Essential: Prescott's Microbiology by Wiley, Sherwood and Woolverton.
-10th edition, 2017, McGraw-Hill Publishers
+Essential: Prescott's Microbiology by Wiley, Sherwood and Woolverton, 10th edition, 2017, McGraw-Hills Publishers

 Recommended: Kuby Immunology, published by Palgrave Macmillan.
 8th edition, 2019